-Immunisation is a simple and effective way of protecting you and your family from harmful diseases and building up a level of immunity against these diseases in the community.
+Immunisation is a simple and effective way of protecting you and your family from harmful disease and building up a level of immunity against these diseases in the community.

-Council's Health and Local Laws Team provides an immunisation program for babies, children and adults each month.
+Council's Environmental Health team provides an immunisation program for babies, children and adults at a number of venues every month.

 For updated vaccine information and fact sheets in other languages, please refer to the following Immunisation website.